James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 ### 19.14.1 The cov-shift dedicated doc

-The cov-shift extractor's full development — method, measured performance, the healthy-condition ceiling-loss diagnostic (a packing/binarization loss, not a direction loss), and the open projection/binarization design questions — is tracked in its own dedicated doc: `docs/cov_shift/cov_shift_iterations.md` (Iterations C1-C6).
+The cov-shift extractor's full development, method, measured performance, the healthy-condition ceiling-loss diagnostic (a packing/binarization loss, not a direction loss), and the open projection/binarization design questions, is tracked in its own dedicated doc: `docs/cov_shift/cov_shift_iterations.md` (Iterations C1-C6).
 The README Pillar-1 tables summarize the extractor comparison; the per-class diagnostic numbers are in that doc.